A Proof of the $(n,k,t)$-Conjectures: Future Directions

 Finally, in light of the constructive nature of the proof of Theorem \ref{mainthm}, one may ask whether every \emph{inclusion-minimal} $(n,k,t)$-graph (that is, an $(n,k,t)$-graph which is no longer $(n,k,t)$ upon the removal of any edge) is necessarily a disjoint union of cliques.
 But, there are counterexamples to this even in the original setting of Tur\'an's theorem ($t=2$).
 For example, $C_5$ is an inclusion-minimal $(5,3,2)$-graph, but contains neither of the inclusion-minimal $(5,3,2)$-graphs which are disjoint unions of cliques ($K_2+K_3$ and $K_1+K_4$).

 Since there are inclusion-minimal $(n,k,t)$-graphs which are not disjoint unions of cliques, this suggests the saturation problem for $(n,k,t)$-graphs is interesting:

-\begin{question} Among all inclusion-minimal $(n,k,t)$-graphs, what is the maximum possible number of edges? \end{question} The classical saturation result of Zykov \cite{zykov1949some} and Erd\H{o}s-Hajnal-Moon \cite{erdos1964problem} (when complemented) says that when $t=2$, the answer is given by $(k-2)K_1+K_{n-k+2}$.
-The example above shows there are instances of inclusion-minimal $(n,k,t)$-graphs that are not disjoint unions of cliques, but $K_1+K_4$ still has more edges that $C_5$.
+\begin{question} Among all inclusion-minimal $(n,k,t)$-graphs, what is the maximum possible number of edges? \end{question} The classical saturation result of Zykov \cite{zykov1949some} and Erd\H{o}s-Hajnal-Moon \cite{erdos1964problem} (when stated for graph complements) says that when $t=2$, the answer is given by $(k-2)K_1+K_{n-k+2}$.
+The example above shows there are instances of inclusion-minimal $(n,k,t)$-graphs that are not disjoint unions of cliques, but $K_1+K_4$ still has more edges than $C_5$.
 In general, we conjecture that the maximum is still always attained by a disjoint union of cliques.